leinson/where-we-dine/README.md

     - if this doesn't work, you can manually in psql change your user to an admin by changing the admin column to 'true'
 - Open :start-pg.sh , in another terminal - keep open
 - Run app: flask run

+- Will try to get fly.io deployment to Välipalautus 3.

 ## To Do